niteesha-adapala/Unsupervised-Clustering-of-GTEx-RNA-Seq-Data/README.md

 ## 🧬 Unsupervised Clustering of Human Tissue Samples (GTEx RNA-Seq)

-This project applies unsupervised machine learning techniques to bulk RNA-Seq data from the [GTEx Project](https://gtexportal.org/), aiming to identify biologically meaningful clusters of human tissue samples based solely on gene expression profiles—without using any label information during training.
+This project applies unsupervised machine learning techniques to bulk RNA-Seq data from the [GTEx Project](https://gtexportal.org/), aiming to identify biologically meaningful clusters of human tissue samples based solely on gene expression profiles, without using any label information during training.

 ### 📊 Dataset